Senegal

 Arrival and Orientation

-Upon arrival in Senegal, Bridge Year participants travel to Diakhanor, a village located along the Atlantic coast, between ocean and lagoon, about a 3-hour drive southeast of Dakar.
-In Diakhanor, participants are introduced to life in Senegal through a week-long orientation program.
+Upon arrival in Senegal, Bridge Year participants spend a week in a coastal village on the shores of the Atlantic Ocean just south of Dakar, where they are introduced to life in Senegal through a week-long orientation program.
 Among this remarkable coastal scenery, welcoming community, and peaceful setting, participants begin getting to know one another and their new home, and engage in learning about health and safety and Senegalese cultural norms.
 During this time, participants also begin intensive Wolof and French classes.

 Fall Enrichment Program